andersgMSFT/AL-Go/Scenarios/AppDependencies.md

 # 14. Introducing a dependency to an app on GitHub

 If your app has a dependency to another application on a different GitHub repository, the foreign repository can be added to the dependency probing paths (appDependencyProbingPaths) in the AL-Go settings file.
 The dependency must also be added to the `app.json` file as a dependency.
-During a build all the apps mentioned in the probing paths will be downloaded and installed on the tenant.
+During a build all the apps mentioned in the probing paths will be downloaded and installed in the build container.

 The `appDependencyProbingPaths` key in the settings expects a json array with the following structure: